noahvogt/slidegen/README.md

 ### Configuration

-As of now, all Configuration is handled via constants in `slidegen.py`, which will change in the future.
-See the roadmap below.
+The configuration of *slidegen* is handled via constants in `*.py` files.
+The default configuration is stored in `config/default_config.py`, and in the same form a custom user-defined configuration can optionally be placed in `config/config.py`.
+You don't have to specify all the constants present in the default config, only the one's you want to change.

+For example, if you want to change the text color to green and the file extension the jpeg, your `config/config.py` could look like this:

+    TEXT_COLOR = "green"
+    FILE_EXTENSION = "jpeg"

 ## Roadmap